Aleex-13/CT_brain_extraction/README.md

 Alternatively you can also start a Jypter server in Slicer Python environment in the module and work there.

-3) Start jupyter notebook in your python environment and select the slicer kernel to run the notebook.
-Set your input and output pahts in the notebook.
+3) Open the notebook with jupyter and set the absolute paths to the input and output directories.
+(For me only absolute paths worked)
+    - input must be dicom
+    - output is saved as .nrrd

+4) Select the Slicer Kernel and run the notebook.